Azure/azure-sdk-for-net/sdk/playwrighttesting/Azure.Developer.MicrosoftPlaywrightTesting.NUnit/samples/customising-service-parameters/README.md

     - **Description**: This settings exposes network available on the connecting client to the browser being connected to.

 4. **`DefaultAuth`**
-    - **Description**: This setting sllows you to specify the default authentication mechanism to be used for sending requests to the service.
+    - **Description**: This setting allows you to specify the default authentication mechanism to be used for sending requests to the service.
     - **Available Options**:
         - `ServiceAuth.ENTRA` for Entra ID authentication.
-        - `ServiceAuth.TOKEN` for MPT Access Token authenticaton.
+        - `ServiceAuth.TOKEN` for MPT Access Token authentication.
     - **Default Value**: `ServiceAuth.ENTRA`

 5. **`UseCloudHostedBrowsers`**